Packaging Engineering Technician (Optional Co-op)

 Students that pass all courses, and complete their electives, are eligible to continue in the program.

-Supplemental Assessment: Students who have failed one course may request a supplemental assessment (a "make-up").
+Supplemental Assessment: Students who have failed one course may request a supplemental assessment (a "make-up") if they meet eligibility criteria.
 It is the student's responsibility to check the grade postings.
 It is not the responsibility of the professor to seek out the student and offer a Supplemental.
-Supplemental assessments may be approved by faculty, or the program team, if the student meets the following academic criteria:
+Supplemental assessments may be approved by faculty, or the program team, if the student meets the following academic criteria in addition to the criteria in the Clearance of Academic Deficiency Policy and Procedure:

 - Attended 80% or more of the classes in the course in question.